Paradeluxe/Praditor/README.md

 3. If the noise intervals have many spikes:
    - Turn up ***Kernel Size*** (might work)
+   - Turn down ***Signal_Ratio*** (might work) - e.g., Signal_Ratio = 0.90 -> 10% of points in each window will be discarded

+   > These two shall be a pair, you might want to tune them together to see what works best for the target audio.

-4. Other parameters:
+### Other parameters:
    - ***Penalty*** Most of the time changing it won't make any difference.
 Performance might be worse if it is turned down.
    - ***Ref_Length*** Its getting smaller might help avoid unexpected spiky noise signals.
    - ***eps_Ratio*** Think of it as the water level - the smaller it gets, the more onsets you might get.
+   - ***Filter_Cutoff*** For a typical 44100-Hz 16-bit .wav audio, I use 200-10800 as the starting point.
+Feel free to test it out yourself.

+## From Authors
-> PS: I'm new to GitHub and still learning how to use it.
+I'm new to GitHub and still learning how to use it.
 Please forgive me if there is something I missed.
 Thx XD

+Feel free to contact me at `paradeluxe3726@gmail.com` or `zhengyuan.liu@connect.um.edu.mo`